AWS S3 Legacy

 - arn:aws:iam::485801740390:role/dreamdata_destination_s3

-Under IAM > Roles, click the Create role and perform the following steps:
+Under IAM > Roles, click the Create role and perform the following sub-steps:

-3. Options: select `"Require external ID (Best practice when a third party will assume this role)"` and enter your Dreamdata Account ID
+3. Options: select "Require external ID (Best practice when a third party will assume this role)" and enter your Dreamdata External ID, which can be found in Data Platform -> Data Access -> AWS S3 Legacy in the Dreamdata App.

-4. In the next step, create the following policy and select it in the list - remember to replace the <S3_BUCKET> with the actual bucket from step 1:
+4. In the next step, create the following policy and select it in the list - remember to replace <S3_BUCKET> with the actual bucket created in Step 1:

 {